uaytek/SparkIBM/README.md

 11. year - last login year

 ## Implementation
-PySpark and SparkML libraries to model, refine and evaluate the solution.
+PySpark and SparkML libraries are used for  modelling, refinning and evaluating the solution.

 ### Data transformation, data splitting

-Data was splitted 20% for trainning and 80% for testing, The transformer VectorAssembler is used to combine a given list of columns into a single vector column so that decision tree can be used for modelling.
+Data was splitted 20% for trainning and 80% for testing, The transformer VectorAssembler is used for combining a given list of features into a single vector column so that decision tree can be used for modelling.

-StandardScaler is also used normalizing the single vector.
+StandardScaler is also used for normalizing this single vector.

 ### Model Training